pbrisbin/dbmigrations/README.md

 of schema updates (called "migrations") for a relational database.
 In particular, this package lets the migration author express explicit dependencies between migrations.
-This library is accompanied by a number database-specific packages that contain the management tools to automatically install or revert migrations accordingly.
+This library is accompanied by a number database-specific executables that contain the management tools to automatically install or revert migrations accordingly.

 This package operates on two logical entities: